-- 40% of the world's population is affected by communicable diseases such as malaria and in Africa alone 2 million people die of AIDS each year, - more than 80% of global consumption is accounted for by 20% of the world's population, - the income of the richest 20%, has risen from being 30 times to 82 times that of the poorest 20%, - the global population is predicted to increase by about 2.5 billion between 1990 and 2020, with almost 90% of this increase taking place in the developing countries, - 60% of the poorest people live in ecologically fragile areas, - 33% of the world's poorest people are currently experiencing a shortage of water resources and this situation is worsening, such that almost 60% of the poorest populations will be affected by 2025, - there are 900 million illiterate people today, with 130 million children never attending school and a further 150 million having had to leave before they achieve literacy, - C. appreciating the fact that the Monterrey Consensus recognises worthwhile objectives designed to eradicate poverty, but regretting that there are no binding obligations with a time-frame for implementation, - D. acknowledging that the World Bank has estimated that in the next thirty years the world's poor will double in number and, unless action is taken to address poverty, marginalisation, environmental degradation, conflicts, epidemics and migration, there will be severe global economic and political instability, - E. regretting the fact that, since 1992, the 21 richest countries have cut their aid to the developing world by 24% and public development aid from the industrialised countries has fallen to an all-time low of 0.22 % of their GDP, far below the target of 0.7% recommended in the 1974 UN Resolution on the New International Economic Order, - F. emphasising that good democratic governance, law and order, sound economic policies, active encouragement of private-sector businesses, gender equality, respect for the environment and a vibrant civil society are important conditions for sustained economic growth, - G. appreciating the EU's major role as the largest donor and its valuable contribution to the Monterrey Conference in securing commitment by example in declaring its intention to increase development finance substantially over a fixed time-frame, - H. acknowledging the value of debt relief for the Heavily Indebted Poor Countries (HIPCs), but urging further action for those most vulnerable countries devastated by diseases and natural disasters. - I. noting that the EU's development policy, which is funded through two separate instruments (the European Development Fund and the EU budget), needs to be reformed so that there is better coordination in policy formulation, parliamentary scrutiny and implementation between the Commission, the Parliament and the Member States,
+- 800 million people are suffering from chronic malnutrition, - mean life expectancy in developing countries (62 years) is much lower than in most industrialised countries, - 40% of the world's population is affected by communicable diseases such as malaria and in Africa alone 2 million people die of AIDS each year, - more than 80% of global consumption is accounted for by 20% of the world's population, - the income of the richest 20%, has risen from being 30 times to 82 times that of the poorest 20%, - the global population is predicted to increase by about 2.5 billion between 1990 and 2020, with almost 90% of this increase taking place in the developing countries, - 60% of the poorest people live in ecologically fragile areas, - 33% of the world's poorest people are currently experiencing a shortage of water resources and this situation is worsening, such that almost 60% of the poorest populations will be affected by 2025, - there are 900 million illiterate people today, with 130 million children never attending school and a further 150 million having had to leave before they achieve literacy, - D. appreciating the fact that the Monterrey Consensus recognises worthwhile objectives designed to eradicate poverty, but regretting that there are no binding obligations with a time-frame for implementation, - E. acknowledging that the World Bank has estimated that in the next thirty years the world's poor will double in number and, unless action is taken to address poverty, marginalisation, environmental degradation, conflicts, epidemics and migration, there will be severe global economic and political instability, - F. regretting the fact that, since 1992, the 21 richest countries have cut their aid to the developing world by 24% and public development aid from the industrialised countries has fallen to an all-time low of 0.22 % of their GDP, far below the target of 0.7% recommended in the 1974 UN Resolution on the New International Economic Order, - G. emphasising that good democratic governance, rule of law, sound economic policies, active encouragement of private-sector businesses, gender equality, respect for the environment and a vibrant civil society are important conditions for sustained economic growth, - H. appreciating the EU's major role as the largest donor and its valuable contribution to the Monterrey Conference in securing commitment by example in declaring its intention to increase development finance substantially over a fixed time-frame, - I. acknowledging the value of debt relief for the Heavily Indebted Poor Countries (HIPCs), but urging further action for those most vulnerable countries devastated by diseases and natural disasters,